LGBTQ rights in Nepal: Intersex rights

 The rights situation of intersex people in Nepal is unclear.
 Local activists have identified human rights violations, including significant gaps in protection of rights to physical integrity and bodily autonomy, and protection from discrimination.
+However, intersex people are included in the 2015 Nepalese Constitution that protects "gender and sexual minorities."

+As a result, local human rights organizations and intersex activists have called on the government to enact clear protections for intersex individuals, such as a ban on non-consensual, medically unnecessary procedures on intersex children, safeguards for bodily integrity and informed consent, and clear remedies for past abuses.

 Gender-affirming care

+Hormone replacement therapy and sex reassignment surgery is not currently widely available or accessible for the transgender community in Nepal due to both expense and lack of gender affirming providers.
+Furthermore, Nepal does not have national guidelines on trans-competent healthcare.

+Hormone replacement drugs cost 4,500 rupees for a six-month period, with the price alone making it untenable for many Nepali people.
+Even amongst people in the Nepali transgender community who can afford the cost of the medication, many take hormone replacement therapy without a doctor's prescription or medical supervision because of the stigma or lack of understanding they feel from hospitals and doctors.
+As a result, transgender Nepali people often obtain their hormone replacement drugs from friends or private pharmacies that don't require a doctor's prescription.
+This could lead to further health issues due to not taking the medication properly.

+In recent years, there have been some new gender affirming services that have started up in Nepal, although lack of access is still common.

 In June 2025, the first gender reassignment surgery in Nepal was performed at the Tribhuvan University Teaching Hospital.
 The procedure was part of a special surgical camp put together by the hospital's Plastic Surgery Department, with the goal of delivering healthcare services to the transgender community.
 In addition to gender reassignment surgeries, facial and breast surgeries were also performed at the camp on transgender individuals.
-According to a spokesperson for the hospital, these surgeries will now be made available regularly in Nepal, claiming "This brings great relief to the transgender community by offering essential, gender-affirming surgeries within the country".

-Tribhuvan University Teaching Hospital has an established Gender Affirming Clinic that provides services for gender affirming care.
+According to a spokesperson for the hospital, these surgeries will now be made available regularly in Nepal, claiming "This brings great relief to the transgender community by offering essential, gender-affirming surgeries within the country."
+Tribhuvan University Teaching Hospital has since established Gender Affirming Clinic that provides services for gender affirming care.

+However, due to the lack of both legal framework for gender reassignment procedures and gender affirming care in Nepal, some transgender people are still forced to travel to India and Thailand for expensive and unhygienic surgeries, facing physical, psychological, and legal challenges.